espocrm/documentation/docs/development/metadata/client-defs.md

 A create handler.
 Provides attributes when creating a new related record.
 Should have a method *getAttributes* returning a promise.

+### selectFieldHandler

+*string*

+*As of v8.0.*

+A handler called when change a link field.
+Only for belongs-to and has-one relations.
+Should have *getAttributes* and *getClearAttributes* methods.

 ### selectMandatoryAttributeList

 *string[]*